The COVID-19 pandemic has inflicted unprecedented circumstances on businesses across the world.

 In Conclusion

-DevOps have all the qualities to help IT businesses to sustain in the ongoing pandemic.
+DevOps has all the qualities to help IT businesses sustain themselves in the ongoing pandemic.
 However, it’s imperative for the company and teams to effectively use DevOps methodologies and some best practices to exploit it as never before.